jeppeter/pylib/extargsparse/README.md

        'newone|N' : false
   } this will give the sub command with two flag (--get-connect or -c ) and ( --get-newone or -N ) default value is 'http://www.google.com' and False

-* if value is dict , the key start with '@' it means the flag description dict ** for example '@verbose|v' : {
+* if value is dict , the key start with '$' it means the flag description dict ** for example '$verbose|v' : {
   	'value' : 0,
   	'type' : '+',
-  	'nargs' : 0
+  	'nargs' : 0,
+  	'help' : 'verbose increment'
-  }   it means --verbose or -v will be increment and default value 0 and need args is 0
+  }   it means --verbose or -v will be increment and default value 0 and need args is 0  help (verbose increment)

 * if the value is dict ,the key start with '+' it means add more bundles of flags **  for example  	'+http' : {